PPw096/ha-wittiot/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=PPw096&repository=ha-wittiot&category=integration)

 ## :bulb: Usage
-The following steps must be performed to set up this integration.
+1. The following steps must be performed to set up this integration.
-1.Configure gateway devices to your LAN using the ws view plus or ecowitt app on your phone and then view the device IP address.
+1. Configure gateway devices to your LAN using the ws view plus or ecowitt app on your phone and then view the device IP address.
-1.Enter the IP address of the device in the integration, and the integration will obtain the data of the gateway device after a successful connection.
+1. Enter the IP address of the device in the integration, and the integration will obtain the data of the gateway device after a successful connection.

 ![Step 1](./img/20240223161726.png)
 ![Step 2](./img/20240223161811.png)